Robert Williams III NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Robert Williams III included, will be in action at 8:00 PM on Wednesday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+The Boston Celtics, Robert Williams III included, face the Philadelphia 76ers at 7:30 PM ET on Friday in the 2023 NBA Playoffs.

-Below we will look at Williams' stats and trends, helping you make good selections on prop bets.
+Let's break down the prop bets available for Williams, using stats and trends to make good predictions.

 Robert Williams III Prop Bets vs. the 76ers